 - Receipts related to expenses resulting from the accident and onset of PTSD, such as:

-- Medical and psychiatric bills, prescription pills, and transportation to and from medical or psychiatric appointments; and
+- Medical and psychiatric bills, prescription pills, and transportation to and from medical or psychiatric appointments

 - Childcare or household care costs resulting from your inability to take on such tasks you previously could.

 You can get compensation for the costs associated with each of the financial losses listed above.
-Keep all documentation and records relating to the accident.
+Keep all documentation and records relating to the accident and give them to your car accident injury lawyer.
 These logs are essential in calculating the total compensation you deserve.

 - Loss of enjoyment.

-When Should I Contact an Experienced Car Accident Lawyer?
+When Should I Contact a Car Accident Injury Lawyer for PTSD?

-Contact a car accident attorney as soon as possible after a car crash.
-If you don’t bring your claim within the statute of limitations—the length of which varies from state to state—you cannot sue the driver who caused the accident.
-An experienced lawyer can help you navigate these complex legal processes before that deadline expires.
+Contact a car accident lawyer as soon as possible after a car crash.
+If you don’t bring your claim within the statute of limitations — the length of which varies from state to state, and in Texas, is two years from the date of the accident — you cannot sue the driver who caused the accident.
+An experienced car accident injury lawyer can help you navigate these complex legal processes before the deadline expires.